infracost/docs/docs/usage_based_resources.md

 ### 1. Generate usage file

 Use the `--sync-usage-file` to generate a new usage file or update an existing one.
-This option is a **safe** sync: it adds any missing resources, it does not overwrite any lines that you have changed in the yaml, and it deletes any resources that are not used in the Terraform project.
+This option is a **safe** sync: it adds any missing resources (with zeros for the usage estimates), it does not overwrite any lines that you have changed in the yaml, and it deletes any resources that are not used in the Terraform project.

   ```sh
   infracost breakdown --sync-usage-file --usage-file infracost-usage.yml --path /code